msimet/Stile/doc/Config.md

             'star': star3.fits
             'galaxy': galaxy3.fits
 ```
+Each file in the list is assumed to be a separate data set.
 In this format, if all the object types with the same extent, epoch and data format have a list of the same length, Stile will assume that each POSITION in that list is a group.
 So in this previous example, 'star0.fits' and 'galaxy0.fits' would be assumed to go together, as would 'galaxy1.fits' and 'star1.fits', and as would 'star3.fits' and 'galaxy3.fits'.

 The order of the nesting isn't important: the following is just fine.
 ```